This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Now, I’m painting a little glue in the center of the petal from the pointed bottom to about ¾ of the way up each side of the center split.

-Next, I’m placing the center into the petal so that the bottom of the center comes to the bottom of the lower point on the petal and then gently press the sides of the petal onto the center.
+Next, I’m placing the center into the petal so that the center’s bottom comes to the bottom of the lower point on the petal and then gently press the sides of the petal onto the center.
 Refer to Video at 09:41

 Once the first petal is dry, I’m adding the next petal.